paulagm12/DSPS_PGalvezMolina/HW10_PGalvezMolina/README.md

 The hardest part was understanding some of the code that was not commented.

 I gained more understanding on the effect that the loss function, learning rate, and number of epochs have on the performance of a model.
-I also understood what TA Willow and Prof. Bianco meant by the allocated Colab resourcesof the GPU time ***smiles in pain*** (it got fixed at the end but it was disturbing not getting the same results nor being able to run the code properly).
+I also understood what TA Willow and Prof. Bianco meant by the allocated Colab resources of the GPU time (***smiles in pain***) while it got fixed at the end, it was disturbing not getting the same results nor being able to run the code properly).
+I learned that running the code with a GPU does not yield the same results